Author of “Truth About Food” Reveals 3 Truths to End All Confusion About a Healthy Diet

 TRUTH #2: A diet high in plant foods (beans, vegetables, nuts, fruit, whole grains) and low in processed foods is best for health and longevity.

-TRUTH #3: Over 80% of chronic disease and premature death could be prevented by following this healthy dietary pattern, getting regular physical activity, and not smoking.
+TRUTH #3: Over 80 percent of chronic disease and premature death could be prevented by following this healthy dietary pattern, getting regular physical activity, and not smoking.

 BZ: That’s all very clear, but not very clickworthy.
 Do you think the need for attention-grabbing headlines are mostly to blame for all this confusion?